Skip to content

 LeftRight

-Israeli analysts and The Jerusalem Post reported that Iran has fully activated its 'Decentralised Mosaic Defence' doctrine, restructuring the IRGC into 31 autonomous operational units — one per province — with regional commanders authorised to conduct strikes without central authorisation.
+Iran fully activated its 'Decentralised Mosaic Defence' doctrine, restructuring the IRGC into 31 autonomous operational units — one per province.
+Regional commanders are now authorised to conduct strikes without central authorisation, as a doctrinal counter to decapitation strikes that killed senior IRGC commanders on 28 February.
 Iran has not confirmed the change.

 Lebanon criminalised IRGC presence and reimposed Iranian visa requirements — the most complete rupture with Tehran's security architecture in 36 years, though Hezbollah's armed capacity remains unchanged.